MkTr/BattleshipGame/README.md

 been placed inside of the Human class.
 The hardest thing about reading this code is finding out what does what.
 It's been so long since I wrote the code, I can't remember how everything works, so putting notes on everything would be a pretty tedious task.
+You might find some tools in the code, but this isn't something to study.